St Andrew's sits in the centre of the village of Rippingale, between the pub and the village green.

 The church is mostly Medieval, with Victorian furnishings inside.

 In the north aisle are a selection of Medieval effigy tombs, including one double tomb, one of a Knight and a rare example of a Deacon, Hue Geboed, reading a book.

 At the moment the church is in the middle of fundraising for ongoing repairs to the chancel, which currently has a temporary rood.

 There is a very active bell-ringing group in the parish and regular work parties to look after the churchyard.

 Rippingale is home to at least four species of bat, Common and Soprano Pipistrelle, Brown Long-eared and Natterer's.
 They roost throughout the church, including inside the medieval timbers of the chancel.

-The project is working alongside Lincolnshire Bat Group to keep records of the bat's activity in the church.
+The project has worked with Lincolnshire Bat Group to keep records of the bat's activity in the church.
 This will help with the repair work in the chancel.